Last Updated: May 25, 2024

 Early Life

-Li Na was born in Wuhan, Hubei, China, on February 20, 1982, the daughter of Li Yanping and Li Shengpeng.
+Li Na was born on February 20, 1982, in Wuhan, Hubei, China.
+She is the daughter of Li Yanping and Li Shengpeng.
 Her father was a professional badminton player who died from a rare heart disease when Li was just fourteen.
 Na began playing badminton as a child, originally intending to follow in the footsteps of her father.
-She shifted to tennis when she was eight, and joined the Chinese National Team when she was fifteen.
-The following year, she began being sponsored by Nike and she went on to the John Newcombe Academy to study tennis near Austin, Texas.
+She shifted to tennis when she was eight and joined the Chinese National Team when she was fifteen.
+The following year, Nike began sponsoring her, and she went on to the John Newcombe Academy to study tennis near Austin, Texas.

 Career

-After spending ten months in Texas improving her game, she returned to China and turned pro in 1999, at the age of sixteen.
+After spending ten months in Texas improving her game, she returned to China and turned pro in 1999 at the age of sixteen.
 Li won three out of her four ITF Circuit Singles tournaments and all seven ITF doubles tournaments shortly after turning pro.
 In 2000, she won 52 singles matches on the circuit, the highest by any player at that time.
-After taking some time off to complete her degree in Journalism at the Huazhong University of Science and Technology, where she completed her bachelor's degree in journalism, she returned to professional tennis in May 2004, after having not played since 2002.
+After taking some time off to complete her degree in Journalism at the Huazhong University of Science and Technology, she returned to professional tennis in May 2004 after having not played since 2002.
 She won 26 successive matches only to have her winning streak finally snapped by Evgenia Linetskaya in the semifinal of the $50k Bronx tournament.

 Li Na Net Worth